innovasoft-org/libmqttcli/examples/mqtt.c/README.md

 &emsp;_--capath dir_
 &emsp;&emsp;Sets a directory containing CA certificates in PEM format.
 By default none _capath_ is used.
 &emsp;_--cert client's certificate_
-&emsp;&emsp;Sets the path to the clients's certificate.
+&emsp;&emsp;Sets the path to the clients's certificate in PEM format.
 By default none _cert_ is used.
 &emsp;_-h host, --host host_
 &emsp;&emsp;Uses specified host to connect to.
 By default localhost is used.
 &emsp;_--key client's certificate private key_